HenryPenton/train_dashboard/README.md

 # Travel Dashboard

-THIS PROJECT IS UNDER VERY HEAVY DEVELOPMENT!

-A full-stack application for live train and tube status, route planning, and departures, built with Next.js (frontend), FastAPI (backend), and a Python push server for notifications and background jobs.
+A comprehensive full-stack application for live train and tube status, route planning, and arrivals, built with Next.js (frontend), FastAPI (backend), and a Python push server for notifications and background jobs.

 ---